 Unlike the Hurfords, we do know that the next owner of the Stone House actually lived in the property.
 And because he died while he was living there we also have a record of his material possessions and household furnishings at the time of his death in the county probate records.
 These probate records also shed light on the relationships he had with some of his slaves.
 To begin, when Naomi Hurford sold the Stone House in 1802 to the young Henry Jackson, Henry was already a resident of the town along with his mother Sarah Jackson.
 Henry’s name appears on the 1799 petition to the Virginia House of Delegates along with other known residents of that time requesting that the boundaries of the town be enlarged northward.
 The Personal Property Tax Records of Frederick County list Sarah Jackson among the residents from the southern area of the county as early as 1797.
 Like the Hurfords, the Jacksons were originally from Maryland and (according to the 1830 census) Henry was born sometime between 1781 and 1789.
 It is more likely that he was born around 1781 as later birth dates would have made him a bit young for the time in question.
-As noted below, his father passed away in February of 1786 so he could not have been born any later that that year.
+As noted below, his father passed away in February of 1786 so he could not have been born any later than that year.
 In fact, if Henry was born in 1781 he would have been around the age of twenty one when he purchased the Stone House property.
 Even so, it is entirely likely that Henry Jackson received the money and guidance from his mother in the purchase of the Stone House property.
 Perhaps Sarah Jackson, sensing her own mortality, preferred having the property title in her son’s name so as to avoid having the Stone House tied up in the probate process when she passed away.
 As discussed below, Sarah Jackson appears to have been a very shrewd businesswoman.
 There is even a chance that Henry and Sarah Jackson were Naomi Hurford Brown’s tenants at the Stone House, and as we will see, there appears to have been some kind of blood or marriage relationship between the Jacksons and the Hurfords.

 Henry and Sarah Jackson originally came from Charlestown, Cecil County, Maryland.
 (As stated above, Naomi Hurford Brown was married to her first husband at Deer Creek Meeting on the other side of the Susquehanna River in neighboring Harford County, Maryland.)
 According to the will of Henry’s mother Sarah Jackson, Henry was the son of Edward Jackson who had died over twenty years before in Maryland, and that Henry had at least one living brother named Nathaniel Jackson who served in Maryland as Sarah Jackson’s agent for selling family properties.
 Henry also had an older sister named Elizabeth who (according to the 1850 census) was born around 1776.
 It is through Henry’s older sister Elizabeth that we see a tentative connection with Naomi Hurford Brown.
-When Elizabeth Jackson was married in Frederick County, Virginia, during November of 1799 to her husband Joseph Longacre Jr. the bondsman listed for the union was Joseph Pool, the husband of Hannah Hurford Pool mentioned above.
+When Elizabeth Jackson was married in Frederick County, Virginia, during November of 1799 to her husband Joseph Longacre Jr. the bondsman listed for the union was Joseph Pool, the husband of Hannah Hurford Pool mentioned in the article on Naomi Hurford.
 In this period men who served as marriage bondsmen were generally relatives of the bride.
 While this was not always the case, it is possible that Joseph Pool was Elizabeth Jackson Longacre’s closest male relative in the area at that time who was able to serve in that role as bondsman.
 Joseph Longacre Jr. also had ties to the Society of Friends’ Mount Pleasant Meeting (just west of Stephensburg) near Marlboro, Virginia.

 The Jackson family paper trail starts at Charlestown, Cecil County, Maryland, Henry Jackson’s original hometown, where his father Edward Jackson, a carpenter, wrote his will in February 1786.
 In his will Edward names his wife Sarah as his executor and leaves his estate to her for the “schooling and support” of their children.
 Edward Jackson also takes care of some unfinished business by stating that he has received the “consideration money” for the “Easterly half of Lot No. ninety four” in Charlestown from a “George Hamilton of Charles Town,” and that Edward Jackson therefore conveyed that property to George Hamilton in that will.
 The next time we see the family of Edward Jackson is in the 1790 census.
 Sarah Jackson is listed as the head of her household in Charlestown, Cecil County, Maryland, with three free white males under the age of sixteen, one other free white female, and three slaves.
 These numbers and the ages of the boys coincide with what we know of the Jackson family at that time with the exception of the third boy under the age of sixteen.
 Apparently there was another male member of the Jackson household who passed away, or who was left out of Sarah’s 1809 will.